Queensland Conveyancing FAQ

 A vacancy fee may also apply if the vacancy fee return is not lodged by the due date.
 Note: this must be done annually.

 The annual vacancy fee is DOUBLE the Foreign Investment Review Board FIRB application fee!
-This is great – deterring foreigners from buying properties in Australia and allowing them to sit vacant…instead encouraging (through hefty penalty fees) the properties to be occupied, either via the owner, or in the rental pool.
+This is great.
+It deters foreigners from buying properties in Australia and letting them sit vacant.
+Instead, hefty penalty fees encourage the properties to be occupied – either by the owner, or in the rental pool.

 There are a set of conduct rules that Australian Solicitors must follow.